The Shawshank Redemption currently beats WALL·E 63–38

 Where This Matchup Sits

-Different genres, but both carry weight: The Shawshank Redemption is in the top quarter of Drama on BingeBracket, and WALL·E struggles in Animation.
+Different genres, but both carry weight: The Shawshank Redemption is in the top quarter of Drama on BingeBracket, and WALL·E is in the bottom quarter of Animation.

 Elsewhere on the platform, The Notebook reveals where they differ: The Shawshank Redemption wins that matchup easily, while WALL·E struggles with it.